 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
 Refer to "Write Operation Status" for information on these status bits.

 Figure 3 illustrates the algorithm for the erase operation.
-Refer to the Erase/Program Operations tables in the "AC Characteristics" section for parameters, and to Figure 15 for timing diagrams.
+Refer to the Erase/Program Operations tables in the "AC Characteristics" section for parameters, and to the Sector Erase Operations Timing diagram for timing waveforms.

 Erase Suspend/Erase Resume Commands